bright/new-www/content/blog/canva-vs-figma-–-which-graphic-program-is-better-for-a-marketing-specialist.md

 Canva offers free templates, photos, icons, and more.
 However, it is fair to say, that if you want to have top-quality content, you should spend some money on the right templates.
 The best of them aren't free.

 ### Open for team collaboration

+You can team up with other Canva users from your team and work on the design in a common online folder.
+Super useful option and essential in these digital times.

+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/wMDizdl57v3zZs2vbQ" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/broken-healing-trauma-wMDizdl57v3zZs2vbQ">via GIPHY</a></p>

+Let’s take a moment here to price people who worked on graphic designs before everything was stored in the cloud.
+Oh, you probably don’t know the pain of endless email exchanges with a designer including receiving the 163849 versions of a graphic design after sending 163848 comments.
+Now, you can work online on the project simultaneously – simply collaborate, not write stupid emails. ;) So sorry for this dinosaur digression.
+I just used to spend countless hours emailing graphic designers (marketing trauma).

+### Company branding one click away

+I enjoy the **Brand kit** feature on Canva.
+It is not a free option, yet pretty useful during day-to-day work.
+You can provide all basic brand identity info to get easy access to the company logos, fonts, color codes, etc. No more looking for a high-quality file with a logo.
+No more double-checking a brand hex code color.
+Everything is in one place, available for the whole team so no one will use the wrong color or logo by mistake.

+## Prons and cons of Figma

+### Figma is better for more advanced marketers

+Figma has been built mostly for product designers, UX & UI designers, etc. So if you are at the beginning of your design path, **Figma might be scary**.
+It won’t provide you with templates, default icons, photos, and graphics.
+So if you don’t feel like working on a design from scratch, Figma is not a tool for you.

+### More features with a free plan